eduardoAcunaEspinoza/surrogated_assisted_bayesian_calibration/GPE_BAL_Telemac/README.md

 - external_libraries: The library pputils-master by Pat Prodanovic (https://github.com/pprodano/pputils) is used to extract the results of the simulation file (.slf) into a .txt file, which is then stored in the results Folder.

 - scripts:
-  - auxiliary_fuctions_BAL: Auxiliary functions for the stochastic calibration of model using Surrogate-Assisted Bayesian inversion
+  - auxiliary_functions_BAL: Auxiliary functions for the stochastic calibration of model using Surrogate-Assisted Bayesian inversion
   - auxiliary_functions_telemac: Contains auxiliary functions used to modify the input and output of the telemac files.
 These functions are specific to the parameters that wanted to be changed at the time, but they can be used as a base on how to modify Telemac's input and output files
   - init.py: Reference other folders.